 Turns out, staying in a storybook cottage is a lot more work than it seems.
 The fact that I couldn't really use my phone was the last thing on my mind: Living in a house with no access to energy means that most of my attention was devoted to keeping myself warm.
 This probably explains why people had a very different set of priorities before the advent of electricity.

-The staff was kind enough to have started a roaring fire in the fireplace upon my arrival, but it required constant upkeep.
+The staff was kind enough to kept the fireplace going at full speed upon my arrival, but it required constant upkeep.
 Maintaining the flame felt like solving a complex jigsaw puzzle: You need the right mix of kindling — the small bits of wood that sparks the fire — and logs that are small enough to make it work.
 There needs to be just the right amount of space between the pieces to let the oxygen in.
 Multiple times I threw down a chunk of wood, hoping for the best, only to almost smoke myself out of the house.

 The indoor heating and hot water were supplied by an Esse range, an old-school wood-burning stove that requires a refuel every hour or so.
 Caring for two open flames felt like a full-time gig: Every time I was ready to hunker down with a book, there was something that needed to be replenished to keep the room toasty.